twse/random-stuff/Readable Fonts/Central European.md

 Domagoj Klepac wrote the program Crovert (1996) for conversion of text encodings written in Croatian language.
 Documentation is in Croatian only. (ported to OS/2 by Hrvoje Bartolin)

-[http://www.blagi.net/hrslova/hrslovpl.html](hrSlova page) from Zdravko Blagdan, in Croatian only / samo v Hrvatski.
+[hrSlova page](http://www.blagi.net/hrslova/hrslovpl.html) containing a bunch of file, font, keyboard, printer and screen utilities from Zdravko Blagdan, in Croatian only / samo v Hrvatski.

 ### Romanian/Moldavian (cedilla!) - Typed as usual on Romanian/Moldavian keyboards, using either cedilla or comma
-Some programs as [http://www.unipad.org/](UniPad) use the cedilla in s and t.
+Some programs as [UniPad](http://www.unipad.org/) use the cedilla in s and t.

 ### Albanian - Typed as usual on Albanian keyboards
 Mac users will appreciate that the Apple US encoding has to be used for writing.